 - Sync restored iPod: After completion of the restoration process, iTunes will display a window indicating the process has been finished.

-Steps to Restore to Factory Settings using Mac Finder and macOS Catalina:
+Restore to Factory Settings using Mac Finder and macOS Catalina:

 The latest Mac OS versions (Catalina and BigSur) are integrated features that allow you to directly manage the iPod.
 No need to install iTunes.